A mindful life

 https://kurier.at/wissen/achtsamkeit-der-neue-lifestyle-trend-der-burn-outgeneration/183.573.602

 Mayer, Heike (2015).
-Living mindfully: The small 1 x 1 for a life in the here and now
+Mindful living: The little 1 x 1 for a life in the here and now

 Bays, Jan Chozen (2012).
 Mindful through the day – 53 feather-light exercises to train mindfulness